Little Boots: 2009

 Little Boots' first televised appearance was on Later... with Jools Holland on 7 November 2008.
 She was invited to perform on the show after posting songs on MySpace.
 On 4 March 2009, Little Boots appeared on late night television show Last Call with Carson Daly in the United States where she was interviewed by Daly and several clips from a Los Angeles nightclub performance were shown.
 Little Boots performed "Stuck on Repeat" using the Tenori-on on edition of 11 May 2009 of BBC Breakfast.
 She returned to Later... with Jools Holland on 15 May 2009.
 This was followed by an appearance on the BBC Radio 4 programme Woman's Hour on 27 May 2009.
-Also in 2009, the song "Meddle" was featured in an advertisement for Victoria's Secret.
+In 2009, the song "Meddle" was featured in an advertisement for Victoria's Secret.
 On 5 June 2009, she appeared on the Bebo music show Beat, performing "New in Town" live in the studio.

 On 3 July 2009 Little Boots closed out Friday Night with Jonathan Ross.
 A week later, she performed at Oxegen 2009 on the Hot Press New Bands Stage, her first performance in Ireland.
 The following weekend she performed at T4 on the Beach 2009 on both the T4 and 4Music Stages.

 Little Boots performed "Remedy" and a cover version of JLS' "Beat Again" as part of the Live Lounge segment of BBC Radio 1's The Jo Whiley Show on 19 August 2009.
 Later in the month, Little Boots performed at the Reading and Leeds Festivals on the Radio 1/NME Stage.
 Between those appearances, she also performed at Manchester Pride 2009, an LGBT pride event.
 In September 2009 she was scheduled to embark on a five-city North American tour to support the Illuminations EP.
 The following month she performed on the main stage at the Bestival 2009 in Downend, Isle of Wight.

 Little Boots went on a five-city sold-out US tour in the autumn of 2009 in support of Illuminations.
 On 26 October 2009 Little Boots performed as the main act at 53 Degrees in Preston, Lancashire.
 Along with this, Little Boots revisited the Blackpool Sixth Form College to film a 360 Session for Channel 4.
 The college's media studies, music technology and college magazine all got to work with her and Sixth Sense, the college magazine, managed to get their second exclusive interview with Little Boots, which was published in January 2010.
 On 7 December Little Boots dueted with Gary Numan on the 6 Music Live Combos show, broadcast on 11 December.